-A further item cars are comfortable was used in both Steg (2005) and Van and Fujii (2011) where Steg (2005) classified this item into her instrumental factor in contrast to Van and Fujii (2011), who found this factor correlates more with the symbolic/affective factor.
-The questions cars allow one to travel safely, cars allow one to pick up or see off others (from Steg, 2005) and cars are convenient (from Van and Fujii, 2011) were all classified as instrumental factors in previous research.
-Further questions taken from Steg (2005) are cars allow one to travel anytime, cars allow one to be independent, cars allow one to travel anywhere and cars help one to save time for travel which were found to form a factor referred to as independence.
+A further item, cars are comfortable, was used in both Steg (2005) and Van and Fujii (2011): Steg (2005) classified this item into her instrumental factor in contrast to Van and Fujii (2011), who found this factor correlates more with the symbolic/affective factor.
+The questions cars allow one to travel safely, cars allow one to pick up or see off others (from Steg, 2005), and cars are convenient (from Van and Fujii, 2011) were all classified as instrumental factors in previous research.
+Further questions taken from Steg (2005) are cars allow one to travel anytime, cars allow one to be independent, cars allow one to travel, which were found to form a factor referred to as independence.

-As mentioned above, Van and Fujii (2011) propose that there is an additional attitudinal factor referred to as social-orderliness.
-To verify its importance we also include questions on whether respondents consider that cars are environmentally friendly, cars allow one to care about others, and cars are disturbing one's neighbourhood.
-A final item cars are trendy is included in accordance with Weinberger and Goetzke (2010; 2011) who find that people are influenced in their transportation decision by social peers and neighbours.
+As mentioned above, Van and Fujii (2011) propose that there is an additional attitudinal factor referred to as social orderliness.
+To verify its importance we also include questions on whether respondents consider that cars are environmentally friendly, cars allow one to care about others, and cars are disturbing one's neighborhood.
+A final item, cars are trendy, is included in accordance with Weinberger and Goetzke (2010, 2011), who find that people are influenced in their transportation decision by social peers and neighbors.
 Table 1 summarizes the attitudinal questions and in which literature they have been used before.
-In the second section of the survey, non car-owners were asked the same attitudinal questions and, to improve comparability, we emphasized again that answers should be based on their attitude towards "cars in general".
+In the second section of the survey, non-car owners were asked the same attitudinal questions and, to improve comparability, we emphasized again that answers should be based on their attitude toward "cars in general."